AUTHOR NAME

 After working 4 years as a reputed journalist, Laura wanted to explore internet-based journalism.
 She brought together the idea of InstaTribune to dispatch news that serves the need of readers with perfect information.
 She also contributes as a business news writer for the website.

-Transgender student’s bathroom case comes to the Supreme Court on the emergency docket
+Supreme Court behavior on the shadow docket

 Empirical SCOTUS is a recurring series by Adam Feldman that looks at Supreme Court data, primarily in the form of opinions and oral arguments,...